SarankumarJ/Gaussian/README.md

 ## Result:
-Thus the program to find the solution of a matrix using Gaussian Elimination is written and verified using python programming.
+The program to find the solution of a matrix using Gaussian Elimination is written and verified using python programming.